Meet the Governors

 Curriculum & Standards, Buildings and Infrastructure and Finance Committee Member

-I am currently in my tenth year at Cranfield Academy, and have been the Headteacher since April 2018.
+I have been the Headteacher at Cranfield Church of England Academy since April 2018 and employed in the school from 1st September 2009.
+My roles have been that of a classroom teacher, a Key Stage 1 Leader an Assistant Headteacher and Deputy Headteacher!
 Headteachers occupy an influential position in society and shape the teaching profession.
 They are lead professionals and significant role models within the communities they serve.
 The values and ambitions of headteachers determine the achievements of schools.
 They are accountable for the education of current and future generations of children.
 Their leadership has a decisive impact on the quality of teaching and pupils’ achievements in the nation’s classrooms.
 Headteachers lead by example the professional conduct and practice of teachers in a way that minimises unnecessary teacher workload and leaves room for high quality continuous professional development for staff.
 They secure a climate for the exemplary behaviour of pupils.
 They set standards and expectations for high academic standards within and beyond their own schools, recognising differences and respecting cultural diversity within contemporary Britain.
 Headteachers, together with those responsible for governance, are guardians of the nation’s schools and it is my privilege to undertake this role and its responsibilities at Cranfield Church of England Academy.

-EYFS Governor - Curriculum and Standards Committee - HR Committee - Headteacher Performance Management Committee
+Pupil Premium Governor - Chair of HR Committee - Headteacher Performance Management Committee

 I joined the governing body in 2010 as a Parent Governor, when I had two children in the Academy.
-I have served in a variety of roles since then including Chair, Vice Chair and I am currently EYFS Governor which has been an exciting area as we establish Little Cranes Pre-School.
+I have served in a variety of roles since then including Chair, Vice Chair and I am currently Pupil Premium Governor.
 I became a Founding Member following the conversion from Lower School to Academy status.
 Over the years I have also been involved in a number of working parties as needed, most notably to appoint the Headteacher and to take forward the expansion of the Academy in 2016.
 In my working life I work in Higher Education, supporting Open University students and tutors within the School of Education.
 Previously roles in business and IT consulting have given me several years of experience in managing projects and change within many organisations, and working with a diverse range of people from both the UK and overseas.

 Ip Shing Fan - Foundation Governor

-Chair of Finance Committee - Curriculum and Standards Committee
+Chair of Finance Committee - Buildings and Infrastructure Committee

 I have served as a governor of the school since 2011, and was part of the board that oversaw the transition to an Academy.
 After two years, I have managed to learn 80% of the acronyms in the UK education system and am beginning to get to grips with the new rules of being an academy!